 Figure 3 illustrates the import licensing process for products subject to the Commodity Balance policy.
-First, importers must submit their "Needs Plans" for the following year by September via the online National Commodity Balance System (SINAS NK), a sub-system of the Indonesia National Single Window System (SINSW).
+First, importers must submit their "Needs Plans" for the following year by September via the online National Commodity Balance System (SINAS NK), a sub-system of the Indonesia

+National Single Window System (INSW).
 The relevant ministry with oversight of the commodity will review and verify the data to generate an aggregate Needs Plan, which takes into account the Supply Plan consisting of production and stock data for the current year.
-Once the aggregate Needs Plan is finalized, the commodity's ministry will submit the data to the Coordinating Ministry of Economic Affairs (CMEA) via the SINAS NK system through the SINSW by October.
+Once the aggregate Needs Plan is finalized, the commodity's ministry will submit the data to the CMFA via the SINAS NK system through the INSW by October.

-Then, SINSW will compile the data submitted by the commodity's ministry.
-At this stage, the SINSW automated system determines the preliminary commodity balance, and the official commodity balance must be finalized by the first week of December (Presidential Regulation No. 32/2022) through a technical coordination meeting and then the inter-ministerial meeting led by CMEA to officialize the commodity balance.
+Then, INSW will compile the data submitted by the commodity's ministry.
+At this stage, the INSW automated system determines the preliminary commodity balance, and the official commodity balance must be finalized no later than the seventh working day in December (Presidential Regulation No. 61/2024) through a technical coordination meeting and then the inter-ministerial meeting led by CMFA to officialize the commodity balance.

-Finally, after the commodity balance has been determined, the importer will receive notification from SINSW (via SMS or email) to process the import application.
+Finally, after the commodity balance has been determined, the importer will receive notification from INSW (via SMS or email) to process the import application.
 Within five working days, the Ministry of Trade (MOT) will then issue the import license based on the commodity balance through Single Submission (SSm) Licensing system.